openstack-archive/tripleo-quickstart-extras/roles/overcloud-prep-containers/README.md

 * delete_docker_cache: <false> -- whether to stop Docker, wipe all the Docker data, and restart
 * update_containers: <false> -- whether to run container-check to update containers
 * container_process_count: <8> -- number of concurrent processes to run when updating containers
+* use_overcloud_mixed_upgrade: <false> - when true, we use overcloud release tag and build_id for container images in mixed upgrade context.
+* prep_container_upgrade_run: <false> - in mixed version upgrade offer a flag to have container deployed during upgrade.

 overcloud-prep-config variables
 -------------------------------